-Why the head of Regal Cinemas thinks movie theaters will be back this year
+Why the head of Regal Cinemas believes movie theaters are on the verge of a major comeback

-After a difficult year in which the company reported its first-ever loss thanks to the coronavirus pandemic, Cineworld has now seen its reopening plans set back.
-Slow vaccine rollout in Europe has put the brakes on a quick comeback there.
+After a difficult year in which Cineworld reported its first-ever loss thanks to the pandemic, the company is now experiencing a setback on its reopening plans.
+The slow vaccine rollout in Europe has put the brakes on a quick comeback there.
 Questions linger over whether American consumers will flock to theaters.
-Warner Bros. will continue to release its films simultaneously on HBO Max through December, flouting the so-called theatrical window.
-And Disney this week said it would roll out its Marvel title “Black Widow” and “101 Dalmatians”-set picture “Cruella” on Disney Plus along with theaters, further delaying exclusive new product.
+Warner Bros., which has some of theaters’ most anticipated movies, will continue to release its films simultaneously on HBO Max through the end of the year, flouting the so-called theatrical window.

+And Disney this week said it would roll out its Marvel title “Black Widow” and “101 Dalmatians”-set picture “Cruella” on Disney Plus at the same time as theaters, further delaying exclusive new product.

-Greidinger believes he has solutions.
-He has made a decision to begin opening Regal theaters in the U.S. as early as next week as states loosen regulations.
-The Israel-based executive (he started his career at family chain Cinema City, which would eventually become part of Cineworld) has also cut a deal with Warner Bros. for a 45-day window in the U.S. And he is maintaining his optimism despite the Disney news.
+But Greidinger, Cineworld’s chief executive, believes bright days lie just ahead.
+He has made a decision to begin opening Regal theaters in the U.S. as early as next week.
+The Israel-based executive (he started his career at his family’s chain Cinema City before it became part of Cineworld) has also just cut a deal with Warner Bros. for a 45-day window in the U.S. And he is maintaining his optimism despite the Disney news, which he says deeply disappointed him.

 The Washington Post talked to him by phone from Tel Aviv.

-The conversation has been compressed and edited lightly for clarity.
+(The conversation has been compressed and edited lightly for clarity.)

 Let’s start with the most immediate news: Disney’s decision to debut several big new films on Disney Plus.
 How do you feel about it?